rahulyhg/WoocommerceInterfaceOnlineShop/README.md

 # WoocommerceInterfaceOnlineShop
-an android woocommerce client . it uses retrodit to be connected to server. it's not completed yet .
+an android woocommerce client . it uses retrofit to be connected to server. it's not completed yet .